A Better Tomorrow III: Love & Death in Saigon: Plot

-In 1974, during the final days of the Vietnam War, Mark Lee arrives in Saigon, intending to bring his uncle and cousin Michael Cheung Chi-mun back to Hong Kong with him.
-After arriving at the airport, Mark is confined by corrupt security guards who strip and attempt to rob him, but he is saved by Chow Ying-kit, who seems to have some measure of influence.
+In 1974, during the final days of the Vietnam War, Mark Lee and Chow Ying-kit arrive in Saigon, Lee intends to bring his uncle and cousin Michael Cheung Chi-mun back to Hong Kong with him.
+After arriving at the airport, Mark is ordered by a guard to open his luggage but seemingly forgot his keys, resulting in his confinement by corrupt security guards who strip and attempt to rob him, but he is saved by Chow, who seems to have some measure of influence.

 Mark and Michael later encounter Kit in a nightclub where they learn of her criminal activities including gun running.
 Kit takes an interest in the cousins and invites them to accompany her on a deal with a local Vietnamese warlord.
 The deal sours but the three escape.
 Kit is impressed with how Mark and Michael handled themselves.

 Over the next few months, Kit trains the cousins in her business and in marksmanship.
 Mark and Michael develop an attraction to her while Kit is attracted to Mark.
 Despite his feelings, Mark does not reciprocate Kit's affections to avoid hurting Michael, who thinks Kit is in love with him.

 Kit manages to secure safe passage for Mark, Michael, and Michael's father back to Hong Kong.
 The three return and start a new business there.

 The leader of the arms smuggling company (and Kit's former lover), Sam Ho Cheung-ching, returns after a three-year absence when he was presumed dead.
 Jealous of Kit's relationship with Mark and Michael, he plots to kill the cousins.
 Ho sends a bomb to the business, which kills Michael's father.
 Ho and his men capture Mark and Michael; they severely beat them with Ho warning them to stay away from Kit.

 Kit expresses her regret for Michael's father's death and to share her feelings with Mark, which he reciprocates.
 Ho returns to Vietnam, taking Kit with him, to complete the deal with the Vietnamese warlord encountered earlier in the film.

 Mark and Michael follow Ho back to Saigon, intending to kill him.
 Mark steps off the plane attired in his iconic outfit as seen in A Better Tomorrow: black duster, sunglasses, and matchstick in his mouth.